Polyeons/Acer-Nitro5-Hackintosh-Ventura/progress.md

-This is a progress report on the Hackintosh Ventura for Acer Nitro 5 AN515-51
+This is a progress document for Hackintosh Ventura on model Acer Nitro 5 AN515-51

 **Attempt 1**
 * Downloaded and created Ventura installer with new & updated EFI